backdrop-contrib/views_send/README.txt

 USAGE

- 1. Create a view and add at least one column containing e-mail addresses.
+ 1. Create a view and add at least one column containing email addresses.
  2. [Optional] Expose Views filters to let the user easily build list of recipients using UI.
- 3. Add the "Global: Send e-mail" field to your view.
+ 3. Add the "Global: Send email" field to your view.
 This field provides the checkboxes that allow the user to select multiple rows.
- 4. Save the view, load the page, use exposed filters to build the list, select all or some rows and choose "Send e-mail".
+ 4. Save the view, load the page, use exposed filters to build the list, select all or some rows and choose "Send email".
- 5. Fill the message form to configure the e-mail.
-Use tokens to personalize your e-mail.
+ 5. Fill the message form to configure the email.
+Use tokens to personalize your email.
  6. Preview and send the message.

 DEPENDENCIES & INTEGRATION